July 26th, 2021 | Fundamental Analysis in the Times of Digital Transformation.

 Hence, the first question should be: does the whole market have potential?
 What is the scope of the possible applications?
 Is this another revolution such as the Internet thirty years ago, or is it yet another bunch of tulips?

 The second aspect is the value of the project compared to other projects in the same space.
 Is the difference quantitative or qualitative?
-As Peter Thiel likes to say, successful companies don’t compete; they innovate and become leaders of their own niche.
+As Peter Thiel likes to say, successful companies don’t compete; they innovate and become leaders of their own niche, they realize their specific business development plan.
 Therefore, the question is: what is the added value of the project?
 What new functionalities does if offer?
 Are these functionalities easy to copy or reproduce?
-This sounds trivial but in practice, there are lots of similar projects that go forward head to head despite that clearly, there is only space for one player in the market.
+This sounds trivial but in practice, there are lots of similar projects that go forward head to head despite that clearly, there is only space for one player who wants to realize this specific business development strategy in the market.

 The last important aspect is the credentials of the people involved.
 This one is tricky too!
 Even the best idea will remain an idea without the proper execution.
-Yet, people who become authorities in a certain area, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
+Yet, people who become authorities in a certain area even they work on their professional development as well, often enjoy the aureola effect and proceed to launch new ventures and sign them with their name despite the lack of proper credentials.
 As a result, projects with a few famous people on board can still fail.

 And sometimes, it so happens that despite the great potential in the long run, a given market is overvalued at the moment, as due to the novel nature of the services that it offers, it hosts lots of new, random projects with no intrinsic market value.
 The famous DotCom bubble could be a good example here.
 After the early enthusiasm between 1995-2000, the whole market had to crash in 2001 and then recuperate.
 It was necessary for the market to maturate and improve the quality of the projects.
 Did it mean that the whole market was worthless?
 As history shows – not at all.
 It just showed that all new markets need corrections to maturate and develop.